 1 Excludes students with missing information about the school characteristic.

-NOTE: “At school” includes in the school building, on school property, on a school bus, and going to and from school.
+NOTE: To estimate the margin of error, the standard error is scaled based on the desired level of confidence in the estimate.
+Throughout the Condition of Education, margins of error are produced based on a 95 percent level of confidence.
+Margin of error is calculated as 1.96*standard error.
+“At school” includes in the school building, on school property, on a school bus, and going to and from school.
 “Hate-related” refers to derogatory terms used by others in reference to students’ personal characteristics.
 Race categories exclude persons of Hispanic ethnicity.
 Although rounded numbers are displayed, the figures are based on unrounded data.

 SOURCE: U.S. Department of Justice, Bureau of Justice Statistics, School Crime Supplement (SCS) to the National Crime Victimization Survey, 2019.
 See Digest of Education Statistics 2020, table 230.30.